 Being a part of someone’s survival, someone’s empowerment & making someone else’s dreams a reality is something that’s value is innumerable.

-Joe and Sami have been married for 20 years and have 8 amazing children ages 10-20 (plus 2 awesome son-in-laws); 6 biological children & two children with Down Syndrome, who were adopted from China in 2014.
-Joe enjoys hunting, fishing & snowboarding, while Sami prefers writing, creating & late night alone time.
+Joe and Sami have been married for 21 years and have 8 amazing children ages 11-21, 2 awesome sons-in-law & a precious granddaughter.
+Joe enjoys hunting, fishing & snowboarding, while Sami prefers writing, creating & late-night alone time.
 Joe is a sucker for corned beef & cabbage, Sami prefers he not cook it in the house.
 Her favorite food?
 Movie theater nachos.
 Joe’s weakness is butter pecan ice cream, Sami’s is a bag of skittles that have been sitting in the warm Haitian sun.
 Sami grew up in a Christian home while Joe found Jesus in a bar at the age of 20.
 Both of their lives have been radically changed by their relationship with Christ.
 The Rigelskys are passionate about seeing the Kingdom of God in action & are so grateful for the opportunities they have been given to see first-hand & partner with God in what He is doing around the world.